Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

 We'll be managing the following file structure:

 ```
-./<your_workspace>f5_example/
+./<your_workspace>/f5_example/
 ├── f5bigip.tf
 ├── main.tf
 ├── venafi.tf
 └── terraform.tfvars
 ```

-We provided the need files in this folder except for **terraform.tfvars**.
+We provided the needed files in this folder except for **terraform.tfvars**.
 The configuration of the file is custom by each user, hence we provided **terraform.tfvars.example** for each Venafi platform that you could use to set your own configuration.

 ### Step 1: Create your Terraform variables file